mikaells/RibDif/README.md

 [-c|--clobber]
 #Delete previous run

+[-p|--primers]
+#Path to custom primer-file, must be a tab seperated file with name, forward and reverse primers.
+See the file 'v3v4.primers'

 [-a|--ANI]
-#off by default, if you dont care about individual genomes
+#ANI is off by default, turn on if you care about individual genomes

 [-f|--frag]
 #off by default, full genomes are required for detecting all 16S-genes, use with caution